Kappabyte/Kappabyte/README.md

 # Avery Keuben
-Hi, I'm Avery, a high school student in Alberta, Canada.
-With a passion for programming and solving puzzles, I am currently seeking internship oppertunities over the summer.
+Hi, I'm Avery, a high school student in Alberta, Canada with a passion for programming and solving puzzles.
+I am currently seeking internship oppertunities over the summer.

 ## My Projects
 I have many projects in various states of completion: